withparadox2/SimpleOCR/README.md

 in `app/src/main/assets/`

-In cases where debugging of a single template is needed, one should config `debug.template` with specified project name in local.properties
+In cases where debugging of a single template is needed, one should config `debug.template` with a specified name of project in `local.properties`
 ```
 debug.template=templateDefault
 ```